NashTech-Labs/playing-slick-pg/README.md

 -----------------------------------------------------------------------
 ###Instructions :-
 -----------------------------------------------------------------------
+* Install PostgreSQL, if you do not have it already.
+You can get it from [here](http://www.postgresql.org/download/)
+* Create a database called `test`
 * To run the Play Framework, you need JDK 6 or later
 * Install Typesafe Activator if you do not have it already.
 You can get it from here: http://www.playframework.com/download
 * Execute `./activator clean compile` to build the product